 • real estate activity conducted [See RPI Form 500 §4];

-• personal contacts known to the prospect who may serve as references [See RPI Form 500 §5]; and
+• personal contacts known to the prospect, and preferably also known to the broker, who may serve as references [See RPI Form 500 §5]; and

 • conditions of employment.
 [See RPI Form 500 §6]

-When reviewing the completed and returned Agent Interview Sheet, determine whether the prospect’s answers align with your recruiting plans, recruiting goals and business model.
+On reviewing the completed Agent Interview Sheet, determine whether their answers align with your recruiting plans, recruiting goals and business model.
 [See RPI e-book Office Management and Supervision Chapter 2]

 The broker supplies information

-A broker’s primary objective when hiring agents is to increase the gross broker fees received by the office without a disproportionate increase in operating expenses.
+A broker’s primary objective when hiring an agent is to increase the gross broker fees received by the office without incurring a proportionate increase in operating expenses.
+When a broker has an office already up and operating, another hire adds an element of efficiency as office overhead and promotional expenses do not typically increased to accommodate additional hires – until too many are hired.

-For the broker to make hiring a productive endeavor, the broker needs to organize an agent selection and evaluation plan to avoid a high turnover of agents who remain with the office for only a short period of time then leave — resulting in sunk time and energy.
+For the broker to make hiring a productive endeavor, the broker needs to organize an agent selection and evaluation plan to focus on how best to avoid a high turnover of agents.
+Agents who remain with the office for only a short period of time before leaving result in unrecoverable loss of the broker’s sunk time and energy tending to this now-gone agent.
 [See RPI e-book Office Management and Supervision Chapter 2]

-Energy, money, time and enthusiasm all wane fast when the turnover of talented agents in an office is due to the failure of unrealistic expectations held by the agents.
+Energy, money, time and enthusiasm all wane fast when the turnover of talented agents is driven by the failure of unrealistic expectations held by an agent.

-A broker’s full disclosure — upfront and prior to employment — covering the agent’s likely income and expenses, and why the fee sharing and expense allocations are reasonable, leads to a realistic expectation of income by the agent.
+A broker’s full disclosure — upfront and prior to employment — covering the agent’s likely income and expenses, and why the fee sharing and expense allocations are reasonable, leads to a realistic expectation of income by the agent when hired.

 Click here for more information on this topic.